Grief Treatment Plans

 • The client has a history of anxiety or mood disorders.

-Other common signs of grief include physical and emotional symptoms, such as:
+Common signs of Complicated Grief include physical and emotional symptoms, such as:

 • Anger and resentment